Agadir Crisis

 The Agadir Crisis, Agadir Incident, or Second Moroccan Crisis, was a brief crisis sparked by the deployment of a substantial force of French troops in the interior of Morocco in July 1911 and the deployment of the German gunboat to Agadir, a Moroccan Atlantic port.
 Germany did not object to France's expansion but demanded "territorial compensation" for itself.
 Berlin threatened warfare, sent a gunboat and stirred up German nationalists.
 Negotiations between Berlin and Paris resolved the crisis on 4 November 1911: France took over Morocco as a protectorate in exchange for territorial concessions to German Cameroon from the French Congo.

-In Britain, David Lloyd George, then Chancellor of the Exchequer, made a dramatic "Mansion House" speech on 21 July 1911—with the consent of prime minister H. H. Asquith and Foreign Secretary Sir Edward Grey, bypassing the non-interventionist majority in the Cabinet—that denounced the German move as an intolerable humiliation.
+In Britain, David Lloyd George, then Chancellor of the Exchequer, made a dramatic "Mansion House" speech on 20 July 1911—with the consent of prime minister H. H. Asquith and Foreign Secretary, Sir Edward Grey, bypassing the non-interventionist majority in the Cabinet—that denounced the German move as an intolerable humiliation.
 There was talk of war and Germany backed down; relations between Berlin and London worsened and the British moved closer to France.
-Berlin felt humiliated and began to dimly realise that it was operating with few allies and antagonising multiple potential adversaries.
+Berlin felt humiliated and began to realise that it was operating with few allies and antagonising multiple potential adversaries.